Training Deep Morphological Neural Networks as Universal Approximators: Proposed networks are universal approximators

 and hence, the output will be given by

 For the above inequalities to hold, it suffices that

 This finishes the proof. \end{proof}

-We should point out that for the purpose of simplifying the proof, we summed up the terms one-by-one, resulting on \(\Theta(d)\) layers.
+We should point out that for the purpose of simplifying the proof, we summed up the terms one-by-one, resulting in \(\Theta(d)\) layers.
 However, one can easily sum up the terms in a hierchical fashion, resulting in \(\Theta(\log(d))\) layers.
+In addition, in each layer, each unit has \(O(1)\) active inputs (inputs that can even win the maximum or minimum).
+In addition, we required width \(O(d)\) for each affine term, and \(O(dK)\) in total.
+Hence, we have \(O(d \log d \cdot K)\) total active parameters, a factor of \(O(\log d)\) then those required by the corresponding maxout construction of \citet{goodfellow2013maxout}.

+The above proof can also be extended to the RMPM networks.
+It suffices to adjust steps \eqref{eq:uni_1}, \eqref{eq:uni_2}, and \eqref{eq:uni_3} to work with residual connections.
+We avoid another lengthy derivation, and instead show how these steps can be adjusted.

+\sixth* \begin{proof} To avoid repetition with Theorem \ref{theorem:4}, in this proof wherever dots (\(\ldots\)) are used in equations, they indicate arguments that are dominated and never chosen by \(\max\) or \(\min\).
+Also, in contrast to Theorem \ref{theorem:4}, here the biases of the \(\max\) and the \(\min\) are not taken to be the same.

+\eqref{eq:uni_1} sets the weights of the MPM appropriately so that the first layer performs scaling for each input.
+For the RMPM, if the first layer contains a residual skip connection, then \eqref{eq:uni_1} becomes

+For the RMPM we select \(\tilde{a}_i = a_i - 1\), and then the outputs of the first layer are matching by using the same large constants.

+\eqref{eq:uni_2} performs either a pass-through for a variable, or pair-wise addition of others.
+Since we now have skip connections, we can instead set outputs to 0 or allow a pass-through respectively to get the same behavior.
+In particular, for \(i < d-1\), instead of setting \(w^{(2)}_{ii} = +C\), we set \(w^{(2)}_{i0} = C \neq m^{(2)}_{i0} = -C\), and after including the residual skip we get